Go directly to product information

 Usage

-Crush the fruit to release the seeds.
+Crush the fruit, which will release the seeds.
 These are easier to grind than the seed pods, which are best ground.
 Just like the whole berries (with seeds).

-In the kitchens of Tibet, Nepal and Buthan, timur is used in chutneys and pickles, among other things.
+In the cuisines of Tibet, Nepal and Bhutan, timur is used in chutneys and pickles, among other things.
 Famous dishes from Nepalese cuisine that use timur are momo (a dumpling) and thupka (a noodle soup.
-In Indian cuisine, the timur is called the 'mirchi berry', it could be.
-Mirchi is the Hindi- name for all types of pepper, from black pepper to chili pepper, Bhut Jolokia and Naga Jolokia (raja mirch).
+In Indian cuisine, timur is sometimes called the 'mirchi berry', it could be.
+Mirchi is the Hindi name for all types of pepper, from black pepper to chili peppers Bhut Jolokia and Naga Jolokia (raja mirch).
 The pepper is used in a nutritious winter soup called hag and in chutneys such as dunkcha.

 Features: